 She knows the partner will convince her to come home.
 The people she turns to for help know it too and so does the law.
 That is why everyone conspires to make certain the partner does not get near her until she has had time to steel herself against the onslaught.
 Until the wounds inflicted on her self-esteem have had time to heal.
 Until she is no longer the bird with clipped wings and broken legs that abuse has turned her into.

-When her wings and legs have healed, when she is strong enough to resist the attacks, demands, and manipulations, then she will face the abuser.
+When she has healed, when she is strong enough to resist the pleas, attacks, demands, and manipulations, then she will face the abuser.
 Then she will look them in the eye and tell them face to face without fear of their reaction or their power over her.

 Sadly, there is not as much support for male victims of abuse regardless of whether their abuser is male or female but there are signs that this might change in time.

-Meanwhile abusers are living in a world that no longer helps abusers keep their human possessions under the thumb.
-A world that despises abuse and will bend over backwards to help the targets of abuse escape.
+Meanwhile abusers in Australia are living in a country that no longer helps abusers keep their partners under the thumb.
+A country that despises abuse and will bend over backwards to help the targets of abuse escape.

-There are safe-houses, people who will find her accommodation, transport out of the state if need be, lawyers, pensions, furniture – everything she needs to get away from him.
+There are safe-houses, people who will find her accommodation, transport out of the state if need be, lawyers, pensions, furniture – everything she needs to get away and stay away.

-This is Australia and no woman has to stay with a man who does not treat her with respect.
+Here in Australia no woman has to stay with a man who does not treat her with respect.

 Sooner or later love that is not respected dies and all that is left is a desire to get away.
 Sooner or later, in this country, a way out will be found.